mr0ng/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 # Getting your existing application ready for HoloLens 2

-This guide is tailored to help developers who have an existing Unity application for HoloLens (1st gen) to port their application for the HoloLens 2 device.
-There are four key steps to porting a HoloLens (1st gen) Unity application to HoloLens 2.
+This guide is tailored to help developers who have an existing Unity application for HoloLens (1st Gen) to port their application for the HoloLens 2 device.
+There are four key steps to porting a HoloLens (1st Gen) Unity application to HoloLens 2.
 The sections below  detail information for each stage.

 | Step 1 | Step 2 | Step 3 | Step 4 |
 |----------|-------------------|-------------------|-------------------|